woestyn101/password_generator/README.md

 - variables, functions and arrays.
 - to validating input from the user.
 - implementing conditional statements
-- to ouput a varialble to a html page.
+- to ouput a variable to a html page.

 ## Link to website